• Skip to primary navigation

 • Place both types of chopped salmon in a bowl together with â…“ of the Dijon mustard, all the rum, lemon juice, dill, parsley and white pepper.
 Mix well, taste test and adjust seasoning according to taste.

-• Pack the tartare into portion-sized cups or bowls and place covered in the refrigerator for 30 minutes, or longer, until you're ready to plate.
+• Pack the tartare into portion-sized cups or bowls and place covered in the refrigerator for 30 minutes, or up to 24 hours, until you're ready to plate.

 Fried capers (5-10 minutes)